Inuits/providence/ugent/README.md

 Usage:
 ------
-- Adapt the build.properties, especially the minorVersion should be incremented if you want to install a new version.
+- Adapt the build.properties.
+Remark: The minorVersion should NOT be set if the UGent Bamboo is used because the build number will be automaticcaly used as minorVersion.
 - Build the package with "ant fpm:package"
 - The .deb package can be found in ugent/dist and is ready to be uploaded to the UGent debian repo